logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 ### Known limitations

+* The max data to restore is equivalent to your account's daily **reserved volume**, and no more than 100 GB.
 * If the restore process exceeds the max, the process will fail.
-* The max data to restore is equivalent to your account's daily **reserved volume**, and no more than 100 GB.
-* Restore processes are capped at 100 GB.
-This maximum applies to accounts with a daily reserved volume greater than 100 GB.
 * Data can be restored from the **root of an S3 bucket**, but not a sub-bucket path.
 #### To restore and view archived logs